About the Journal

 Anthropology is a local, periodical and a double blind-peer-reviewed academic journal.
 It is published biannually, first being in June and the second in December.
 The submissions are closed before 1,5 months prior the publication (April 15th and October 15th).
 The submissions after these dates are considered for the next issue.
 The manuscripts that completed their peer review and editorial phases are published online as "Early View" before the full June or December issues are published completely.

+Antropoloji follows a double-blind reviewing policy.
 At least two blind peers decide whether the submission made is worthy of publication.
-If one of the reviewers reject the submission and sees the manuscript unpublishable while the other thinks the contrary, a third blind reviewer will be assigned and the final decision is made according to the third reviewer's call.
-Shortly, in order to be accepted to publication, at least two reviewers should accept a manuscript.
+If one of the reviewers reject the submission and sees the manuscript non-publishable while the other says the contrary, a third blind reviewer will be assigned and the final decision is made according to the third reviewer’s call.
+Shortly, in order to be published, at least two reviewers should accept a manuscript.
 The editorial does not guarantee publication to all the submissions made to the journal.
 Unethical works or research out-of-scope of the journal can be rejected even before sent to reviewers.
 Likewise, submissions can be rejected by the editors even though the reviewers accepted them.

-Anthropology is an open access and a free of charge academic journal.
+Antropoloji is an open access and a free of charge academic journal published in accordance with the Budapest Open Access Initiative; under no circumstances do the author(s) are required to pay an Article Processing Charge (APC) or any other form of publishing fee.
 All the published contents are open not only to academic institutions, but to everyone who has access to the internet.
 With open access policy, we aim to contribute to science and the scientific methods by our published research and to help people to be able to reach scientific information without stuck behind a pay-wall.

 Accordingly, all the published contents in Anthropology are licensed under Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 That means the published contents can be used elsewhere by giving appropriate credits and references.
 Briefly, the author(s) and reader(s) can reproduce and/or spread the published and/or electronic content in Anthropology, without any commercial purposes.